Richard Butler (general): American Revolution

 At the outset of the American Revolution, the Continental Congress named Richard Butler a commissioner in 1775 to negotiate with the Indians.
 He visited representatives of the Delaware, Shawnee, and other tribes to secure their support, or at least neutrality, in the war with Britain.

-On July 20, 1776, Butler was commissioned a major in the 8th Pennsylvania Regiment in the Continental Army, serving first as second in command to his friend Daniel Morgan.
-He was promoted to lieutenant colonel on March 12, 1777 retroactive to September 1776.
-On June 7, 1777 he was promoted to colonel and placed in command of 9th Pennsylvania Regiment.
+On July 20, 1776, Butler was commissioned a major in the 8th Pennsylvania Regiment in the Continental Army under Colonel Aeneas Mackay and Lieutenant Col. George Wilson.
+He assumed command of the 8th PA for a short time after both Mackay and Wilson succumbed to illness in early 1777, following the regiment's winter march from Western PA to New Jersey.
+Butler was promoted to lieutenant colonel on March 12, 1777, retroactive to September 1776 and he then served under Col. Daniel Brodhead who took command of the 8th PA in April 1777.
+On June 7, 1777, he was promoted to colonel and placed in command of 9th Pennsylvania Regiment, however, in June he also was detached to Morgan's rifle corps to serve as second in command to his friend Daniel Morgan and did not assume command of the 9th PA until 1778.

-During the war he saw action at the Battle of Saratoga (1777) and the Battle of Monmouth (1778).
+He saw action with the 8th PA during the Battle of Bound Brook (April 1777), with Morgan's rifle corps at the Battle of Saratoga (Sept-Oct 1777) and with the 9th PA at the Battle of Monmouth (June 1778).
 His four other brothers also served, and were noted for their bravery as the "fighting Butlers".

-In January 1781 he was transferred to the 5th Pennsylvania and lead the Continental Army at the Battle of Spencer's Ordinary.
+In January 1781 he was transferred to the 5th Pennsylvania and in late June near Williamsburg, Virginia led "a small Advanc'd light Corps, to try to strike the Brittish rear," which they accomplished at the Battle of Spencer's Ordinary.

 At the conclusion of the Battle of Yorktown in October 1781, General George Washington conferred on Richard Butler the honor of receiving Cornwallis' sword of surrender, an honor which Richard gave to his second in command, Ebenezer Denny.
 At the last moment, Baron von Steuben demanded that he receive the sword.
 This almost precipitated a duel between Butler and Von Steuben.

 At the victory dinner for his officers, George Washington raised his glass and toasted, "The Butlers and their five sons!"

 Following Yorktown, Butler remained in the Continental Army and was transferred to the 3rd Pennsylvania following a consolidation of the Army on January 1, 1783.
 On September 30 of the same year, he was breveted (i.e. an honorary promotion) as a brigadier general.
 Butler remained in active service with the Continental Army until it was finally disbanded on November 3, 1783.

 In 1783 Butler and his brothers became Original Members of the Pennsylvania Society of the Cincinnati, a military society of officers who had served in the Continental Army.